nlukic97/nlukic97/README.md

 # Hello !
-My name is Nikola (Nick), and I'm a web dev based in Belgrade, Serbia.
+My name is Nikola (Nick), and I'm a web developer. :)